 2021 – LinkedIn API Breach

-Well, well, who doesn’t know Linkedin, the popular job search platform?
-And as it turns out, the public API platform used without any authentication was actually breached in 2021.
+Well, well, who doesn’t know LinkedIn, the popular job search platform?
+As it turns out, the public API platform used without any authentication was breached in 2021.

 2022 – T-Mobile API Breach